Learn More About The Mill at Ward Cove

 The location in Ward Cove, just 7 miles from the city center of Ketchikan, Alaska, was chosen due to its proximity to a deepwater port as well as the abundance of timber in the Tongass National Forest.
 The Ketchikan Pulp Mill was the major economic engine for the town of Ketchikan and employed more than 500 people at the height of its productivity.

-The pulp that was produced at the mill was used in many different products including rayon for apparel, tires, and what we all use daily medical masks.
+The pulp that was produced at the mill was used in many different products including rayon for apparel, tires, and medical masks.
 It was also used to make cellophane and avicel – which was used in products like cosmetics and even in the “fiber added” cereal we all find on our kitchen tables.
 If you ate cereal as a child, chances are you were eating parts of trees that came right out of this mill.

 Today, you can still find many structures that were used in the production of pulp.
-The precipitator towers which were once used to clean wood chips now serve as an “archway” under which coaches and vans arrive to pick up cruise ship guests.
+The electrostatic precipitator towers were designed and installed to replace the smokestack from the two wood and oil fired power boilers.
+They electrically “scrubbed” the smoke to remove particulate and now serve as an “archway” under which coaches and vans arrive to pick up cruise ship guests.
 The wood chip silos, which were used to sort the different varieties of wood, remain as a reminder of a bygone era and add to the industrial grittiness of this unique location.